 Vaccinations are essential to puppy and kitten health in Jacksonville, FL

 Just like human babies, newborn cats and dogs receive antibodies from their mothers.
-These proteins in the blood recognize and counteract antigens – bacteria, viruses, and foreign substances – helping the infant stay well at this vulnerable stage.
-Antibodies begin to deplete starting from about 6 weeks of age.
-Now it is time for the puppy or kitten to start building its own immunity system.
-Puppy and kitten vaccinations from San Marco Animal Hospital in Jacksonville, FL boost baby’s ability to fight disease.
+These proteins in the blood recognize and counteract various antigens (bacteria, viruses, and foreign substances), helping them stay well at this vulnerable stage.
+Antibodies begin to deplete starting from about six weeks of age.
+Now begins the time for the puppy or kitten to start building its own immune system.
+Puppy and kitten vaccinations from San Marco Animal Hospital in Jacksonville, FL, aid in boosting your pet’s ability to fight disease.

-- Rabies – Required by state law and can be given as early as 12 weeks.
+- Rabies – required by state law and can be given as early as 12 weeks.
 We usually start puppies with a one-year dose, then go to a three-year booster.

-Other non-core vaccinations that might be beneficial based on your puppy’s lifestyle include K9 Influenza, Bordetella bronchiseptica (kennel cough), Lyme disease, leptospirosis, and canine influenza.
+- More non-core vaccinations that might be beneficial based on your puppy’s lifestyle include K9 Influenza, Bordetella bronchiseptica (kennel cough), lyme, and/or leptospirosis.

-- Feline herpesvirus – Another contagious disease that attacks the upper respiratory system.
+- Rhinotracheitis (feline herpesvirus) – Contagious virus that attacks the upper respiratory system.

-- Calicivirus – This respiratory condition comes with joint pain, mouth ulcers, fever, and anorexia.
+- Calicivirus – This respiratory virus comes with joint pain, mouth ulcers, fever, and anorexia.

-We weigh many factors to design a vaccination plan that protects your pet, but poses no unnecessary risk – pet’s age at time of vaccination, existing medical and physical conditions, presence of other animals in the household, exposure to disease, and more.
+We weigh many factors in designing a vaccination plan that protects your pet and poses no unnecessary risk.
+Things such as pet’s age at the time of vaccination, existing medical and physical conditions, presence of other animals in the household, exposure to disease, and much more.

-Put your new best friend on the path to lifetime wellness with puppy and kitten vaccinations are given to your pet.
-Call San Marco Animal Hospital in Jacksonville, FL at 904-516-9767 to schedule a vaccination consultation appointment with one of our veterinarians today!
+Put your new best friend on the path to lifetime wellness by ensuring appropriate puppy and kitten vaccinations are given to your pet.
+Call San Marco Animal Hospital in Jacksonville, FL, at 904-516-9767 to schedule a vaccination consultation appointment with one of our veterinarians today!